TQuanNg/leetnote-mobile-app/README.md

 What makes LeetNote unique is its **AI-powered pseudocode evaluation**, which allows users to express their logic naturally without worrying about syntax.
 The AI provides structured feedback and a rating based on the reasoning, helping users refine their algorithmic thinking and problem-solving approach.

+### Features
+- **User Authentication** – Simple and secure login and signup experience.

+- **Problem Exploration** – Browse and search coding problems with detailed views of each problem and solution.

+- **Smart Evaluation** – Write pseudocode and get AI-powered feedback that evaluates your logic and problem-solving approach.

+- **Bookmark & Track Progress** – Mark problems as favorite or solved to easily revisit and monitor your learning journey.

+- **Profile Integration** – Connect your LeetCode profile to synchronize solved problems and performance.

+- **Learning Resources** – Explore categorized problem patterns to strengthen your understanding of algorithms and data structures.

 ## 📱 App Screenshot
 <p align="center">
   <img src="https://github.com/TQuanNg/leetnote-mobile-app/blob/main/assets/Screenshot_home.png" width="250"/>